BRCA mutation: Genetics

 Because humans have a diploid genome, each cell has two copies of the gene (one from each biological parent).
-Typically only one copy contains a disabling, inherited mutation, so the affected person is heterozygous for the mutation.
+Typically, only one copy contains a disabling, inherited mutation, so the affected person is heterozygous for the mutation.
 If the functional copy is harmed, however, then the cell is forced to use alternate DNA repair mechanisms, which are more error-prone.
 The loss of the functional copy is called loss of heterozygosity (LOH).
 Any resulting errors in DNA repair may result in cell death or a cancerous transformation of the cell.

-There are many variations in BRCA genes, and not all changes confer the same risks.
+There are many variations in the BRCA genes, and not all changes confer the same risks.

 Some variants are harmless; others are known to be very harmful.
 Some single nucleotide polymorphisms may confer only a small risk, or may only confer risk in the presence of other mutations or under certain circumstances.
 In other cases, whether the variant is harmful is unknown.
 Variants are classified as follows: